 about his life?

 dream, and he fought for that

 This website was built with love and dedication.
 Because these pages represent Jack and Helen

-Frye they are written with honor, integrity, and professionalism.
-Herein you will find
+Frye, they are written with honor, integrity, and professionalism.
+Herein, you will find well

-well-researched reflective original writings and fresh images, on other venues you will find
+researched, reflective, original writings, and fresh images.
+On other venues you often find

-the Gold Standard of Frye History because of the attention to detail and the 10-year-dedication
+Standard of Frye History because of the attention to detail and the 10-year-dedication to this

-to this project.
-Nation wide travel has been conducted in search of materials and interviews for
+project.
+Nationwide travel has been conducted in search of materials and interviews for this